Chapter 40. Home Inspector Licensing Regulations

 Historical Notes

 All prelicense education course, NRS training module, and NRS CPE providers must provide each student who successfully completes the course or training module with a certificate of completion or other documentation that the student may use as proof of course or training module completion.
-Such documentation shall contain the contact hours completed, the date of training, and the course identification number assigned by the board.
+Such documentation must contain the contact hours completed, the date of training, and the course identification number assigned by the board.

 Statutory Authority